 both have training calendars for runners of all levels.

 Make accountability fun

 Make a running date with a friend once a week to keep your motivation high.
-If you have a friend who runs at a different pace, meet at the gym where you can run on treadmills at your own pace.
-And there are plenty of local running clubs.
-Ask your local running shop about group runs.
+Or, if you have a friend who runs at a different pace, meet at the gym where you can run on treadmills at your own pace.
+There are plenty of local running clubs too!
+Just ask your local running shop about group runs.

 Set yourself up for success